 The Boot Girls – a.k.a The Board of Directors

-The Boot Girls are five hard-working professional women who spend their spare time volunteering with the Boot Campaign, which they founded in 2009.
+The Original Boot Girls are five hard-working professional women who spend their spare time volunteering with the Boot Campaign, which they founded in 2009.
 After reading the book Lone Survivor by Marcus Luttrell, they were humbled by what those in military service endure, providing them the freedom to pursue their own professional careers.
 Take a few minutes to become acquainted with and be inspired by these sassy, hard-working Texas women.

 When someone like a celebrity or well-known business professional takes the time to invest in your good name, you can’t help but exude gratitude from the core of your being.
-The Boot Campaign is honored by these amazing people taking personal initiative to advance the cause of assisting wounded military through supporting the Boot Campaign.
-Often they do it at great personal sacrifice, going above and beyond creating long-term impact on the way.
+The Boot Campaign is honored by these amazing people taking personal initiative to advance the cause of assisting wounded military through the Boot Campaign.
+Often they do it at great personal sacrifice, going above and beyond creating long-term impact on the way!

-Behind the success of the Boot Girls and the launch of the Boot Campaign is a small team of hardworking professionals who, on most days, make this endeavour look easy.
+Behind the success of the Original Boot Girls and the launch of the Boot Campaign is a small team of hardworking professionals who, on most days, make this endeavor look easy.
 On the other days they make it fun with their quirky unique contributions to something they love almost more than sleep and food.